 Since prehistoric times, plants were used to treat diseases and keep one’s immunity strong.
-History of medicinal plants being used is found in abundance in ancient India in Ayurveda.
+The history of medicinal plants being used is found in abundance in ancient scriptures and in Ayurveda.

-Thousands of years of research till early 19th century has given us rich knowledge about them.
+Thousands of years of research until the early 19th century have given us rich knowledge about them.
 Before the early 19th century, these were the only source used to cure mankind and keep ourselves healthy.

 The modern chemical industry is based on extracts from many medicinal plants.

 And even today a quarter of medicines used worldwide come from these medicinal plants

 Around 80% of the world’s population relies on traditional methods of keeping healthy by using medicinal plants.
 Some animals like sheep ingest these medicinal plants when ill.

 If you love keeping indoor plants, you can also consider keeping a few medicinal indoor plants as well.
 These can serve as readily available medicine/herb, and regular use of it will keep you healthy.

 Plants produce phytochemicals for defense against fungus, insects, and attacks from herbivorous animals.